Ramicho/FLASK-If-Handling-Routes-and-Get-Post-Methods/README.md

 ## Part 3 - Write a Web Application using If conditions and for loops

-- Copy `flask-03-handling-routes-and-if-for` within `my-repository` repo
+- Copy `flask-03-handling-routes-and-if-for` within `FLASK-If-Handling-Routes-and-Get-Post-Methods
+` repo

 - Under `Flask_If_for_structure` folder within `flask-03-handling-routes-and-if-for` repo